ms-building-blocks/bifrost-kolla/README.md

-# Openstack install on baremetal OPNFV pods with OSA and Bifrost
+# Openstack install on baremetal OPNFV pods with Kolla and Bifrost

 # About the jumphost